Warping/ObjectTracker/README.md

 Calibration allows system to use height of person to track their depth when lidar error is high

 # Features to Add
-Multiple object path prediction
+Multiple object path prediction (Implemented)
 Ability to distinguish objects from one another using an ID system.
-Ability to account for variation in target position and velocity changes at large distances Implement weighted polyfit for path prediction Implement stereo image disparity based depth tracking as opposed to using apparent height
+(Implemented) Ability to account for variation in target position and velocity changes at large distances (Implemented) Implement weighted polyfit for path prediction Implement stereo image disparity based depth tracking as opposed to using apparent height